 I’ve got a Cat River Anchor that works really well also, especially in firmer or rocky bottom conditions (box anchors are meant to work in mud, they don’t perform nearly as well on rocky bottoms).

 As a general rule, anything that doesn’t have some sort of claws or teeth on it that will allow it to dig into the bottom is not going to work well in any wind conditions beyond “very light”.

 Many anglers default to cheap anchors and quickly find they’re a waste of money and end up buying (or building) something better.

 Choose the right anchors the first time and when in doubt get anchors that are larger than what you “think” you need.

 The Right Anchor Rope

-> In addition to making sure you have the right anchors you’ll want to make sure you’ve got good anchor ropes that are the appropiate length.
+In addition to making sure you have the right anchors, you’ll want to make sure you’ve got good anchor ropes that are the appropriate length.

-> If you buy (or build) good anchors you’re going to have a decent amount of money invested in them and you want to make sure they’re as secure as possible.
+If you buy (or build) good anchors you’re going to have a decent amount of money invested in them and you want to make sure they’re as secure as possible.
 In addition, if you’ve got cheap rope or rope that’s not intended to be used for anchoring you’re going to have issues anchoring correctly.